Our Handling of Non-Conforming Tools Demonstrates a Solid Commitment to Your Success

 At Tru-Edge, we have a process for everything, including the handling of tooling that does not conform to specifications.
-To address those situations, which occur just 0.3% of the time, Steve Unrast, our Systems Engineer, has developed a process.
+To address those situations, which occur just 0.3% of the time, Brian Hackman, our Director of Operations, and our Quality team have developed a process.
 When an issue arises, we handle it promptly and to your advantage.
 It is one of the many ways we have generated customer loyalty and satisfaction over the past 25 years.

 We measure the success of our quality system using the Six Sigma scale, which is part of the Six Sigma methodology we use to measure how consistently our products conform to specifications.
 The Six Sigma scale grades quality from 0-6+, with higher numbers indicating better performance.
 Based on my research, most manufacturers achieve quality scores in the 4.0-4.5 sigma range.
 In real numbers, that score means for every 1,000 units manufactured, 3 to 6 of them are non-conforming.